Types of Degrees Salon Management Majors Are Getting

 Online Salon Management Programs

-In 2018-2019, 31 schools offered a salon management program of some type.
+In the 2018-2019 academic year, 31 schools offered some type of salon/beauty salon management/manager program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|